Root (board game): Expansions

 Root: The Riverfolk Expansion was released in 2018.
 The expansion adds two new factions (the Riverfolk Company and the Lizard Cult), the ability to play with a second Vagabond, and the ability to play with a bot version of the Marquise de Cat.
 A digital adaptation of the expansion was released in April 2021.

 Root: The Underworld Expansion was released in 2020.
 The expansion adds two new factions, the Underground Duchy and the Corvid Conspiracy, as well as two additional maps.

 Root: The Clockwork Expansion was released in 2020.
 The expansion allows players to play against bot versions of all four of the factions that were included in the base game.

 Root: The Exiles and Partisans Deck was released in 2020.
 This deck can be swapped with the deck from the original game to add variety.

 Root: The Vagabond Pack was released in 2020.
 The pack includes seven new vagabond playing pieces as well as three new character cards for the Vagabond.

 Root: The Marauder Expansion was released in 2022.
 The expansion includes two new factions, the Lord of the Hundreds and the Keepers in Iron, as well as adding the hirelings mechanic and four hirelings.

+Root: The Clockwork Expansion 2 was released in 2022.
+The expansion lets players play against four automated factions: the Logical Lizards, Riverfolk Robots, Cogwheel Corvids and Drillbit Duchy.

 Root: The Landmarks Pack was released in 2022.
 The pack includes 4 new landmarks as well as setup cards for the 2 existing ones.

 Root: Marauder Hirelings and Hirelings Box was released in 2022.
 The expansion added the hireling versions of the Marauder Factions and one more.
 It also added a box for all hirelings.

 Root: Riverfolk Hirelings Pack was released in 2022.
 The pack added the hireling versions of the Riverfolk Factions and one more.

 Root: Underworld Hirelings Pack was released in 2022.
 The pack added the hireling versions of the Underworld Factions and one more.

+Root: Homeland Expansion will be released in 2025 or 2026.

+The Role Playing Game

+In 2021, Magpie Games released tabletop role-playing game Root: The Roleplaying Game.
+It uses the Powered by the Apocalypse design philosophy.
+The entire adventuring party plays as Vagabonds.
+Charlie Hall for Polygon recommended it for fans of "swashbuckling adventure" and "high-stakes political theater."
+It won the 2022 Silver ENNIE Award for "Best Game" and was also nominated for "Product of the Year."